sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/2_prepare_workload_for_review.md

 ---
-title: "Create a Well-Architected Workload"
+title: "Prepare Well-Architected Framework Review Workload"
 date: 2020-12-17T11:16:09-04:00
 chapter: false
 weight: 2
 pre: "<b>2. </b>"
 ---

 With the sample workload deployed, you can now conduct the AWS Well-Architected Framework Review on it.
 The purpose of this review exercise is to measure the alignment of the workload with the AWS Well-Architected Framework Best Practices.
 Information about the workload architecture and practices is gathered through conversations with related stakeholders, guided by the questions and information in the AWS Well-Architected Tool.